lucas-langlois/symsorter/README.md

 - Prepare datasets for training or analysis
 - Archive organized collections
 - Duplicate filenames are automatically handled
+- Automatically filter and update detection CSV files
+- Keep your data organized and ready for downstream processing

 ## ⚙️ Configuration